-Today Show host Carson Daly has had a rough hand dealt his way over the past 18 months.
+Today Show host Carson Daly has had a rough hand dealt his way in the last several years.

 In September 2017, Daly’s beloved mother, Pattie Daly Caruso, died at 73 of a heart attack.
 Just five weeks later, her husband and Daly’s stepfather, Richard Caruso, died at 85 from bone cancer.
 He had been a beloved father to Daly and his sister growing up after their biological father, Jim Daly, died of bladder cancer in 1979.